Adams ex rel. Kasper v. School Board of St. Johns County, Florida: Ruling by a three-judge panel of the Eleventh Circuit

 The school board appealed the ruling to a three-judge panel of the 11th Circuit Court of Appeals.
 On August 7, 2020, the opinion of Judge Beverly B. Martin, joined by Judge Jill A. Pryor, again decided in favor of Adams.
 Judge Martin ruled that a public school may not "harm transgender students by establishing arbitrary, separate rules for their restroom use."
 Chief Judge William H. Pryor Jr. dissented, arguing that the discrimination was on the basis of sex, not on transgender status, which is valid under Title IX when creating sex-segregated bathrooms.
 In response to a motion for reconsideration, the panel issued a new opinion on July 14, 2021, limited to the equal protection claim under the Fourteenth Amendment, without dealing with the Title IX claim.
 On August 23, 2021, the 11th Circuit voted to vacate the panel opinion and rehear the case en banc.

-En banc ruling by the Eleventh Circut
+En banc ruling by the Eleventh Circuit

 On December 30, 2022, the en banc 11th Circuit issued an opinion overruling the district court's opinion in a 7–4 decision.
 Judge Logoa wrote both the majority opinion and also a special concurring opinion.
 Dissents were written by Judges Wilson, Jordan, Rosenbaum, and Pryor.

 In the majority opinion Judge Lagoa wrote "Title IX allows schools to provide separate bathrooms on the basis of biological sex."